-Nerve conduction studies are tests that measure how well individual nerves can send an electrical signal from the spinal cord to the muscles.
-Nerve conduction studies are often used to help diagnose nerve disorders, such as carpal tunnel syndrome or Guillain-Barré syndrome.
+Nerve conduction studies are tests that measure how well a nerve can send an electrical signal from the spinal cord to the muscles.
+Studies are often used to help diagnose nerve disorders, such as carpal tunnel syndrome or Guillain-Barré syndrome.

-During a nerve conduction test, a health professional places a shock-emitting electrode directly over the nerve to be studied, and a recording electrode over the muscles supplied by that nerve.
-The shock-emitting electrode sends repeated, brief electrical pulses to the nerve, and the recording electrode records the time it takes for the muscle to contract in response to the electrical pulse.
+During a nerve conduction test, an electrode is placed directly over the nerve to be studied.
+Another electrode is placed over the muscles supplied by that nerve.
+A brief electrical pulse is sent to the nerve.
+The time it takes for the muscle to contract in response to the pulse is measured.

 To learn more, visit Healthwise.org

 © 1995- Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 You take care of others, so take care of yourself.
 Let us be your partner in health, whether you're recovering from an injury, checking in for your annual exam, or enjoying an online class.